Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Conclusions

-Summarising the data evaluation in this work, it is important to note that multiple absorption and emission lines in the rest-frame ultra-violet wavelength range still cannot uniquely determine the redshift of a galaxy, even for most modern instruments like the Blue KCWI.
+Summarising the data evaluation in this work, it is important to note that multiple absorption and emission lines in the rest-frame ultraviolet wavelength range still cannot uniquely determine the redshift of a galaxy, even for most modern instruments such as the Blue KCWI.
 Joining these results with spectra from complementary wavelength bands, particularly in the infrared, ambiguities can only be resolved with observations with spectral resolution R>2000.

 For the triple-image configuration in SDSS J223013, resolving the ambiguities will ascertain whether the configuration has the closest \comm{angular diameter} distance between the lensing galaxy cluster and the background source (490~Mpc for $z_\mathrm{d}=0.526$ and $z_\mathrm{s}=0.82$) that has been observed so far, at least for the lensing configurations listed in Table~\ref{tab:related_clusters}.
 One may argue that this unique proximity is the reason why Hamilton's Object is such a clear fold configuration without additional shear or slight rotations between the two images, as in the configuration of system 12 in MACSJ0416.
 Resolving this ambiguity in the redshift is also important to constrain the mass of the lensing cluster when the observational data are combined with a model for the lensing mass density profile.
-Moreover, based on the previous estimates of the smoothness scale of dark matter in \cite{bib:Griffiths2021}, Hamilton's object is also free of smaller-scale perturbations.
-Therefore, resolving the ambiguity in the redshift of Hamilton's Object will shed further light into the impact of line-of-sight perturbers onto multiple images.
+Moreover, based on the previous estimates of the smoothness scale of dark matter in \cite{bib:Griffiths2021}, Hamilton's Object is also free of smaller-scale perturbations.
+Therefore, resolving the ambiguity in the redshift of Hamilton's Object will shed further light on the impact of line-of-sight perturbers on multiple images.